You don’t need a diploma to run a practice

 Like any other business, the leader of a medical practice needs business intelligence to survive.
 As the one in charge, it’s critical that you have access to executive information which shows analytics, forecasting tools and reports.

-I’ve written about this previously in this journal with some suggestions on how to create a dashboard which shows the ‘big view’ of your business.
-I would strongly suggest you allocate time to setting this up so that you will easily be able to access trends.
+I suggest that you create a dashboard which shows the ‘big view’ of your business and allocate time to setting this up so that you will easily be able to access trends.

 For example, you should be able to see at a glance the split between self-pay patients and those with insurance over the last six months and how it compares to the previous six months.

 You should also look at what changes are coming in business or medicine.
 If your practice is dependent on international patients, is there a downwards drift for certain countries?